diego-molina10/Simple-Raytracer/README.md

 It allows subsampling (optional).

-It is based on the work of Gabriel Gambetta in their book Computer Graphics from Scratch.
+It is based on the work of Gabriel Gambetta in their book: Computer Graphics from Scratch.